 TabCat by Loc8tor

 Built by GPS beacon veterans Loc8tor, TabCat is designed to clip to kitty's collar and help you find them if they get lost.
-Rather than connect to an iPhone app, TabCat comes an RF receiver, which displays a nearby signal on a strip of LEDs and causes the sensor to beep – guiding you to your cat.
+Rather than connect to an iPhone app, TabCat comes with an RF receiver, which displays a nearby signal on a strip of LEDs and causes the sensor to beep – guiding you to your cat.

 It's nowhere near as advanced as something like Whistle, but it has its benefits.
 Firstly, it's small enough for a cat to wear comfortably, which is the reason that there's more GPS trackers for dogs than for cats.
 Secondly, you don't need to pay a data subscription.
 It should pick up a signal within 400 feet and, allegedly, you can 'train' your cat to return home when it hears the beep.

 Kyon Pet Tracker

 Available in a variety of different colours, Kyon's smart pet collar is a waterproof device that does more than track your pet with the built-in GPS and 3G radios.
 A water sensor detects if your little pal is in danger of drowning, while the heat sensor sends alerts to your phone if you've forgotten your pet in a hot car.